 Henna was discovered after working in the fields as far back as the 19th dynasty.
 What they discovered is that when the palms of the hands became stained it lowered the body temperature several degrees.

-Harvest Moon henna from Henna Hut is not commercial and is not sold in chain stores.
+Harvest Moon henna from Infinite Earth is not commercial and is not sold in chain stores.
 It is triple sifted and stored in 2 ply packets (for UV rays and Air) and packaged immediately so it stays super fresh and stains without the need of lemon or other additives.
-It is ideal for hair and body art, however for body art you can use shelly oil for faster and darker stains.
-Oil or lemon is NOT needed with our hair dye and can counter effect hair dyes with indigo in it.
+It is ideal for hair and body art, however for body art you can use Shelly oil for faster and darker stains.
+Oil or lemon is not needed with our hair dye and can counter effect hair dyes with indigo in it.
 If you are using BTBAQ henna, you really need to exfoliate the area of application prior, then use Shelly Oil on the location, then apply the henna.
 Some artist mix henna with sugar and oil to keep it from drying to quickly on the skin.
 Harvest Moon henna tattoo powder will stain the skin so fast you will make it easier for both you and your customer.
 The longer they have the paste on, the better the chance they will smear or smudge it.
 If this happens they will have that smudge tattooed on them for a week or two.

 - Fresh henna works faster and better!

 - No need to let it sit out over night to release!

 - No need to leave it on for over an hour!

 Fresh henna is the best henna.
 So many do not use airtight containers and this ruins it rather quickly.

 So body art quality henna (BAQ) is not a “real” word, there is fresh fine-sifted fresh henna and non sifted old henna.
 You want it fine-sifted so it will work with henna cones and applicator.
 It is also easier to wash from the hair.

 The color of the henna varies and does not make a difference in the quality.
 Higher lawsone content means darker henna, however it does not mean better quality or fresh henna.